Back

 In chapter 3, "instead of cursing God", Job laments the night of his conception and the day of his birth; he longs for death, "but it does not come".

-His three friends, Eliphaz the Temanite, Bildad the Shuhite and Zophar the Naamathite, visit him, accuse him of committing sin and tell him that his suffering was deserved as a result.
+His three friends, Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite, visit him, accuse him of sinning, and tell him that his suffering was deserved.
 Job responds with scorn: His visitors are "miserable comforters".
 Job asserts that since a just God would not treat him so harshly, patience in suffering is impossible, and the Creator should not take his creatures so lightly, to come against them with such force.

-The dialogues of Job and his friends are followed by a poem (the "hymn to wisdom") on the inaccessibility of wisdom: "Where is wisdom to be found?" it asks, and concludes that it has been hidden from man (chapter 28).
-Job contrasts his previous fortune with his present plight, an outcast, mocked and in pain.
+The dialogues of Job and his friends are followed by a poem (the "hymn to wisdom") on the inaccessibility of wisdom: "Where is wisdom to be found?" it asks; it concludes that it has been hidden from humankind in chapter 28) Job contrasts his previous fortune with his present plight as an outcast, mocked and in pain.
 He protests his innocence, lists the principles he has lived by, and demands that God answer him.

-A character not previously mentioned, Elihu intrudes into the story, and occupies chapters 32–37.
-The narrative describes him as stepping, irate, out of a crowd of bystanders.
-He intervens to state that wisdom comes from God, who reveals it through dreams and visions to those who will then declare their knowledge.
+A character not previously mentioned, Elihu, intrudes into the story and occupies chapters 32–37.
+The narrative describes him as stepping out of a crowd of bystanders irate.
+He intervenes to state that wisdom comes from God, who reveals it through dreams and visions to those who will then declare their knowledge.

 From chapter 38, God speaks from a whirlwind.
-God's speeches neither explain Job's suffering, nor defend divine justice, nor enter into the courtroom confrontation that Job has demanded, nor respond to his oath of innocence, of which the narrative prologue show God is well aware.
+God's speeches do not explain Job's suffering, defend divine justice, enter into the courtroom of confrontation that Job has demanded, or respond to his oath of innocence of which the narrative prologue shows God is well aware.

-Instead God changes the subject to human frailty, and contrasts Job's weakness with divine wisdom and omnipotence: "Where were you when I laid the foundations of the earth?"
-Job makes a brief response, but God's monologue resumes, never addressing Job directly.
+Instead, God changes the subject to human frailty and contrasts Job's weakness with divine wisdom and omnipotence: "Where were you when I laid the foundations of the earth?"
+Job responds briefly, but God's monologue resumes, never addressing Job directly.

 In Job 42:1–6, Job makes his final response, confessing God's power and his own lack of knowledge "of things beyond me which I did not know".
-Previously he has only heard, but now his eyes have seen God, and therefore, he declares, "I retract and repent in dust and ashes".
+Previously, he has only heard God, but now his eyes have seen God, and therefore, he declares, "I retract and repent in dust and ashes".

 God tells Eliphaz that he and the two other friends